nschlimm/EasyKey.shellmenu/README.md

 Or look into [EasyKey.git](https://github.com/nschlimm/EasyKey.shellmenu/tree/main/EasyKey.git) `git.sh` oder [EasyKey.kubectl](https://github.com/nschlimm/EasyKey.shellmenu/tree/main/EasyKey.kubectl) `kubectl.sh`.
 Two utilities based on EasyKey.shellmenu that I use in my daily work.

 # Syntax

+Use `menuInit` to initialize a new menu.
+Use `submenuHead` to structure your menu into sub sections.
+Use `menuItem` for single column menus.
+Use `menuItemClm` for multi column menus.

 ```
 menuInit <menu title>
 submenuHead <sub menu title>